-But the process of condemnation is costly, slow, and can appear unfair.
-Virginia Beach officials were determined to find a better way, a way to meet the BRAC order without forcibly taking homes and businesses.
+But the process of condemnation is costly and slow, and can appear unfair.
+Virginia Beach officials were determined to find a better way — a way to meet the BRAC order without forcibly taking homes and businesses.
 By brainstorming with citizens, business owners, and community leaders, a better way was truly created.

 Why a Great Community is Everyone’s Business

 Virginia Beach has a rich heritage as home to tens of thousands of Navy families.
 The people who work at Oceana and their families are part of the fabric of this City, as are the businesses that currently operate in APZ-1.
 As dedicated partners in fashioning this community for a lifetime, we’ve all joined forces to safeguard our city and preserve our high quality of life.